 Do you have a clear vision for what your school or department needs to do to improve?
 Can your colleagues articulate that vision?
 Are they as committed to it as you are?
 If you answered yes, yes, yes there is a strong chance that you are a transformational leader.
 The iAbacus Model and process are designed to help develop and sustain transformational leadership.

 What is Transformational Leadership?

-Transformational leaders transform organisations by developing people and identifying powerful systems and procedures to do good.
+Transformational leaders help organisations thrive by developing people and identifying powerful systems and procedures.
 They inspire colleagues by describing a clear vision, together with the practical plans that make it a reality.
-They best understand how to to build the organisation’s capacity for growth by motivating, maximising the potential and harnessing the commitment of all in the organisation.
+They understand how to build the organisation’s capacity for growth by motivating, maximising the potential and harnessing the commitment of all in the organisation.

 How does iAbacus support and develop my Transformational Leadership?

 Unusually and deliberately, iAbacus combines the emotional intelligence required in effective self-evaluation, coaching and mentoring, with the rigours of criterion referenced inspection and review.
 If you’re not familiar with the iAbacus methodology, here is a short video of it in action, or you can read the iAbacus process described here.